lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 - the bridge being in the final state during the snapshot vote — without any temporary permissions granted to the resumer or other actors;
 - less operational load for contributors and token holders (to re-vote on additional changes).

 Nevertheless, consider risks of liquidity fragmentation in case the currently deployed setup is not supported by snapshot vote but some wstETH has already been deposited.
-It's recommended to unpause a few days before the snapshot vote is planned to happen.

 #### R-10: Upgradability mechanics